| Moving Coil Step-Up Transformer Design Considerations

 Looking a bit more closely at the 1:20 L design, a clear picture of the relationships at hand can be seen.
 The interactions involved are that of a system consisting of the cartridge, SUT and phono stage.
 The load was chosen to match that of the EM/IA LR phono corrector coupled to the SUT with a low capacitance shielded interconnect.
 Drive impedances of 1Ω to 25Ω were swept to show the overall range of behavior.

-If you were to feed this combo with a 1Ω source like an Audio Note IO Ltd, a nearly 10dB peak @ 250kHz pops up with bass extension well into the realm of tonearm resonance and record warps.
+If you were to feed this combo with a 2Ω source like an Audio Note IO Ltd (1Ω cartridge + 1Ω tonearm), a nearly 10dB peak @ 250kHz pops up with bass extension well into the realm of tonearm resonance and record warps.
+The 10dB peak isn’t too concerning since it is more than a decade above the audio band and the low end extension needs to be addressed on a system to system basis.
 Taking it to the other extreme and using a 32Ω Allaerts MC2 Finish, both the top and bottom response are compromised.
 As always, the truth lies in the middle.
-With this transformer, cartridges in the 4Ω-9Ω range give both acceptable measured results and great sonic results.
-Going lower than 4Ω starts to show up in a slightly aggressive “more forward” top end.
+With this transformer, cartridges in the 2Ω-9Ω range give both acceptable measured results and great sonic results.
 Going higher than 9Ω starts to lose some bass authority and sonically creeps toward the vintage sound of microphone transformers.
 These are not hard and fast rules, just observation of a pattern of behavior gleaned from designing and listening to hundreds of different cartridge and SUT combinations over the past few decades.

-If the cartridge in question is something along the lines of a 34Ω Colibri, then one can simply slide into a 1:14 H where all of the parameters are adjusted to better deal with the higher cartridge impedance.
+Now Let's consider the cartridge in question is something along the lines of a 34Ω VDH Colibri, then one can simply slide into a 1:14 H where all of the parameters are adjusted to better deal with the higher cartridge impedance.

 The 1:14H plots have the same family feel as the 1:20L but now carts in the 15Ω-40Ω range have plots similar to what the 4Ω-9Ω have with the 1:20L.
 When moving to the higher impedance cartridges, capacitance and reflected load quickly become problematic so the maximum ratio must be carefully considered.
 A transformer simply transforms impedance and assuming a 1:20 voltage ratio, a 1:400 impedance ratio is realized.
 A 35Ω cartridge feeding a 1:20 appears as a14,000Ω source impedance that has to drive the downstream load.
 Suddenly the traditional 47kΩ load and a hundred picofarads of capacitance can have a substantial impact on the overall behavior.
 200pf of capacitance has an impedance of 14kΩ @ 57kHz.
 While some consider -3dB @ 57kHz a win… I do not.
 Dropping the turns ratio to 1:14 cuts that 14kΩ number in half to just under 7kΩ and extends the top end by an octave.